 Magnolia buds appear in late March and early April, by mid-spring their flowers are in full bloom.
 The Mississippi state flower is at once showy and elegant.
 Its cup-like blooms range in color from cream to pink and reach impressive sizes, up to 15 inches across.
 Each flower is made of numerous waxy petals that provide contrast to the tree’s shiny green foliage.

 Magnolia flowers produce a strong sweet perfume.
 Though beautiful and impressive, the life of the Mississippi state flower is a short one.
-In fact, magnolia blooms may only be pristine for several days.
-By autumn, magnolias flowers have dried up and its petals have fallen.
-In its place forms an attractive red seedpod that is enjoyed by squirrels, rabbits, birds and even wild turkeys.
+In fact, Magnolia blooms may only be pristine for several days.
+By autumn, the Magnolia’s flowers have dried up and its petals have fallen.
+In its place, forms an attractive red seed pod that is enjoyed by squirrels, rabbits, birds and even wild turkeys.

 4 - 9